vtman/comBiTeS/README.md

 # comBiTeS
 <h1>Compacting binary and ternary spaced seeds</h1>

 Software tools to work with genetic sequences (reference sequences and short reads) and exploit SIMD instructions for better performance.
 Spaces seeds are masks that allow us to account for or ignore pointwise differences between two sequences.
-The seeds can be used to create a library of records (signature, position) for a reference sequence thus helping us to find possible alignment of a read with respect to the reference sequence.
+We can use the seeds to create a library of records (signature, position) for a reference sequence, thus helping us find possible alignments of a read to the reference sequence.
 Signatures are formed based on non-zero symbols for a spaced seed and are effectively some arrays of bits.
-As zero elements of seeds provide us with the same bits (independent of actual nucleotide values) we want to ignore them to save space when storing the library.
+As zero elements of seeds provide us with the same bits (independent of actual nucleotide values), we want to ignore them to save space when storing the library.
 Note that we may shuffle the resulting bits for a signature.
-While we produce another array of bits, this does not affect the seqeunce alignment process.
-Therefore when calculating signature values we may just shuffle symbols in a way to fill all gaps created by zero elements of the seed.
+While we produce another array of bits, this does not affect the sequence alignment process.
+Therefore, when calculating signature values, we may shuffle symbols to fill all gaps created by zero seed elements.

 <nav>
   <ul>
-    <li><a href="#link_intro">Introduction</a></li>
+    <li><a href="#link_storage">Storage</a></li>
     <li><a href="#link_check">checkSeedClassic/checkSeed128: Check if a seed is valid</a></li>
     <li><a href="#link_iterSeed">iterSeed: Spaced seeds generated iteratively</a></li>
     <li><a href="#link_maxWeight">Seeds of maximum weight</a></li>